rif2002/Face-Detection-Count/README.md

 # 🎯 Face Detection App

 An interactive **Face Detection Application** built using **Python**, **OpenCV**, and **Pygame**.
-This app captures live video from your webcam, detects faces in real-time, and displays the **number of faces detected** on the screen — all within a custom-designed Pygame interface.
+This app captures live video from your webcam, detects faces in real-time, and displays the number of faces detected on the screen — all within a custom-designed Pygame interface.

----

 ## Features
 - ✅ Real-time face detection using OpenCV’s Haar Cascade Classifier